microsoft/genaiscript/docs/src/content/docs/faq.md

 -   **How do I install the GenAIScript framework and its VS Code extension?**
     The specific installation steps are documented here: [Installation](/genaiscript/getting-started/installation)

+-   **Do I need to install Node.JS?**
+    Some features like the Command Line or vector databases use Node.JS.
+To install it, follow the [installation instructions](/genaiscript/reference/cli/).

 -   **Can I use GenAIScript in IDEs other than VS Code?**
     Currently, GenAIScript is integrated with VS Code, but it can be written in any IDE.
 The VS Code extension, however, provides additional support for creating and debugging scripts.